 Actions by students which are insubordinate or show disrespect for others or general misconduct which disrupts the learning situation.
-It may include, but is not limited to, use of inappropriate written and verbal language, eating or drinking during class, chewing gum, insubordination, and making noise.
+It may include, but is not limited to, use of inappropriate written and verbal language, lying, selling of items, eating or drinking during class, chewing gum, insubordination, and making noise.

-- 1st Offense: Parent/guardian contacted.
-Teacher discretion with the recommendation of detention, and/or up to one (1) day in-school suspension. - 2nd Offense: Parent/guardian contacted.
-Administrative discretion including possible detention, and/or up to two (2) days suspension. - 3rd Offense and subsequent offenses: Parent/guardian contacted.
+1st Offense: Parent/guardian contacted.
+DPS given by the teacher.

+2nd Offense: Parent/guardian contacted.
+Administrative discretion including possible detention, and/or up to two (2) days suspension.

+3rd Offense and subsequent offenses: Parent/guardian contacted.
 Administrative discretion including up to three (3) days suspension, and/or possible long-term suspension or expulsion.